omni/tokenbridge-contracts/deploy/README.md

 5. Add funds to the deployment accounts in both the Home and Foreign networks.

 6. Run `npm run deploy`.

+7. For configuring the AMBs to recieve from Succinct, it's necesary to set the Succinct addresses, which can be done by running `node src/arbitrary_message/postDeploy.js`

 ## `ERC-TO-NATIVE` Bridge Mode Configuration Example.